thomag/c.pstreams/README.md

 Includes a sample module implementing the Stop-And-Wait protocol in saw.h/.c

-pstreams.pdf here has some additional explanation.
+Tracing test.c shows how the sample saw module is pushed into the stack and a test message loops thru (UDP loopback) the stack.

-Documentation to follow.
+pstreams.pdf here has some pictorial explanation.